 I want to introduce you to one long-tail keyword generator – LSIGraph.

-LSIGraph will provide you with both the primary and potential related LSI keywords.
-LSI keywords (latent semantic indexing) are similar in nature and context to the main keyword you’re targeting within your content.
+LSIGraph will provide you with both the primary and potentially related semantic keywords.
+Semantic keywords are similar in nature and context to the main keyword you’re targeting within your content.

 When you get the results, what do you need to pay attention to shortlist your keywords?